Chemical Engineering Thermodynamics 2

 Job Outlook

-• Strong demand in energy, petrochemical, and environmental engineering sectors
+• High demand in petrochemical and energy sectors

 Editorial Take